Roos Vanotterdijk: 2024 European Championships

 At the 2024 European Aquatics Championships in Belgrade, Serbia, Vanotterdijk claimed the gold medal in the 100 metre butterfly lowering in the final her 2023 national record from 57.82 to 57.47.
 In doing so, she qualified for the 2024 Summer Olympics in a second discipline and became the first Belgian swimmer to win a long course European Championship title since Frédérik Deburghgraeve and Brigitte Becue did it in 1995.
 She also won a silver medal in the 50 metre butterfly and a bronze medal in the 100 metre backstroke.

 2024 Summer Olympics

-Vanotterdijk participated in her first Olympics in two disciplines: the 100 metres backstroke and the 100 metres butterly, finishing in both disciplines as 10th.
+Vanotterdijk participated in her first Olympics in two disciplines: the 100 metre backstroke and the 100 metre butterfly, finishing in both disciplines as 10th.
 In the semi-final of the latter discipline, she bested her national record posting a time of 57.25s.

 2024 Belgian Short-Course Championships

 Leading up the Belgian Short-Course Championships, held from November 9 to November 11, Vanotterdijk set national records in the 50 metre freestyle, the 50 and 100 metre backstroke (twice) at the Drachten (The Netherlands) Qualification Meeting for the 2024 World Aquatics Swimming Championships (25 m).
 One week later, she broke the national records in the 100 metre freestyle and medley at the International Swimming Festival in Aachen, Germany.
 At the Belgian Short-Course Championships, Vanotterdijk set national records in the heats of the 100 metre freestyle, backstroke and medley and broke those records again in the finals.